The Mind Illuminated: A Complete Meditation Guide Integrating Buddhist Wisdom and Brain Science for Greater Mindfulness

 Stable attention is the ability to intentionally direct and sustain the focus of attention, as well as to control the scope of attention.

-Attention analyzes experience, and peripheral awareness provides the context.
-When one or the other doesn’t do its job, we misinterpret, overreact, and make poor decisions.
+Attention analyzes our experience, and peripheral awareness provides the context.
+When one or the other doesn’t do its job, or when there isn’t enough interaction between the two, then we respond to situations less effectively.
+We may overreact, make poor decisions, or misinterpret what’s going on.